mrcharles/FSMGen/README.md

 __transition _STATENAME___

 Defines an internal transition to _STATENAME_.
 Transitions can only be to sibling states or siblings of parent states.

+## Attributes

+Various commands can have attributes.
+Those attributes modify the functionality of the given statement.

+__+allow__

+Use: transition command
+Causes transition to not generate a test function, instead allowing the command by default.

+__+noexec__

+Causes transition or test to not generate an exec function, useful for when you don't want to implement one.

+__+noexit__

+Use: state

+Suppresses generation of an onStateExit function

+__+noenter__

+Use: state

+Suppresses generation of an onStateEnter function

+## FSM Extension Functionality

+__state__

+	__+target__

+	This modifier for states allows you to use special functionality to jump to a state, no matter where in the hierarchy it is.
+Note that this requires knowledge of where you are jumping from and to, and can be dangerous.

+	__timer _TIMERNAME___

+	This state info creates a named timer which can be referenced to determine how long you were in a state.